THCLab/keriox/README.md

 We have distilled the most crucial license specifics to make your adoption seamless: [see here for details](https://github.com/THCLab/licensing).

+## Status

+KERIOX implementation is in progress and ongoing.
+We support all the KERI protocol's significant features and provide the second most advanced implementation right after the [keripy](https://github.com/weboftrust/keripy) reference implementation.

+We furthermore support bindings to NodeJS and Dart.
+See our [keri-bindings](https://github.com/THCLab/keri-bindings) repository.

 ## Organization

 This repository provides implementation of KERI.
 It contains: